Excavations at the Temple Mount: History of archaeological work and reactions to it

 Due to the extreme political sensitivity of the site, few archaeological excavations have been conducted on the Temple Mount itself.
 Protests commonly occur whenever archaeologists conduct projects on or near the Mount.

 For actual finds from the surveys and digs inside the compound and listed in this section, please see the next section, Finds from the compound.

 PEF work in- and outside the compound

 Aside from visual observation of surface features, most other archaeological knowledge of the site comes from the 19th-century survey carried out by Charles Wilson (Ordnance Survey of Jerusalem) and Charles Warren (PEF Survey of Palestine).
 Warren was one of the first to excavate this area, exemplifying a new era of Biblical archaeology in the 1870s.
 His exploration was under the auspices of the Palestine Exploration Fund, a society with a relationship with the Corps of Royal Engineers.
-The group was conducting a study and survey of the Levant region, also known as Palestine.
+The group was conducting a study and survey of the Levant region, including the southern part, Palestine.
 Warren and his team improved the topographic map of Jerusalem and discovered the ancient water systems that lay beneath the city of Jerusalem.